AmirrezaFarnamTaheri/YTDownloader/project_docs/Developer-Guide.md

 ## Building

-We use **Nuitka** to compile StreamCatch into a standalone native executable.
+We use **Nuitka** to compile StreamCatch into a standalone native executable (not a Python wrapper).

 ### Windows
 ```powershell